HL7/vr-common-library/input/pagecontent/index.md

 <div class="stu-note" markdown="1">
 Key updates and detailed changes between this and prior versions are available on the VRCL [Change Log] and [Changes Between Versions] pages.
 </div><!-- note-to-balloters -->

+### Overview

+The purpose of this project is to create an HL7 Fast Healthcare Interoperability Resources (FHIR) Library standard to support the needs of multiple Vital Records Implementation Guides.

+This guide is a FHIR Resources (FHIR) Library to support the needs of multiple Vital Records Implementation Guides.
+It does not provide any use case or scenario specific content or additional guidance on how to use these artifacts, but serves as a source for a standard set of profiles for reuse in multiple use case specific implementation guides focusing on the exchange of Vital Records information.
+Implementation details such as how and when to use a given artifact will be supplied in these guides.

 ### Background
 After evaluation and analysis of two separate FHIR IG projects - [Birth Defects Reporting](https://build.fhir.org/ig/HL7/fhir-birthdefectsreporting-ig/) and [Birth and Fetal Death Reporting](http://hl7.org/fhir/us/bfdr/), it was determined that there are many common data elements between the two IGs.
 The short-term scope of this common profiles library will include data elements common to the above-mentioned FHIR IGs and will define a US Realm specific framework that defines common elements for the implementation guides.
 The longer-term scope of this profiles library will include analysis and possible inclusion of data elements from other Vital Records projects (such as [Vital Records Mortality and Morbidity Reporting FHIR IG](http://hl7.org/fhir/us/vrdr/)).